The ApolloScape Open Dataset for Autonomous Driving and its Application: Experiments

 \textbf{Datasets.} Two roads early collected at Beijing in China are used in our evaluation.
 The first one is inside a technology park, named zhongguancun park (Zpark), and we scanned 6 rounds during different daytimes.
 The 3D map generated has a road length around 3$km$, and the distance between consecutive frames is around 5$m$ to 10$m$.
 We use 4 rounds of the video camera images for training and 2 for testing, yielding 2242 training images and 756 testing images.
 The second one we scanned 10 rounds and 4km near a lake, named daoxianghu lake (Dlake), and the distance between consecutive frames is around 1$m$ to 3$m$.
 We use 8 rounds of the video camera images for training and 2 for testing, yielding 17062 training images and 1973 testing images.
 The existing semantic classes in the two datasets are shown in \tabref{tbl:segment}, which are subsets from our full semantic classes.

 \textbf{Implementation details.} To quickly render from the 3D map, we adopt OpenGL to efficiently render a label map with the z-buffer handling.
 A 512 $\times$ 608 image can be generated in 70ms with a single Titan Z GPU, which is also the input size for both pose CNN and segment CNN.
 For pose CNN, the filter sizes of all layers are $\{32, 32, 64, 128, 256, 1024, 128, 7\}$, and the forward speed for each frame is 9ms.
 For pose RNN, we sample sequences with length of 100 from our data for training, and the speed for each frame is 0.9ms on average.
 For segment CNN, we keep the size the same as input, and the forward time is 90ms.
+Overall, the inference speed is around 240ms per-image for performing joint localization and segmentation.
 Both of the network is learned with 'Nadam' optimizer~\cite{dozat2016incorporating} with a learning rate of $10^{-3}$.
 We sequentially train these three models due to GPU memory limitation.
 Specifically, for pose CNN and segment CNN, we stops at 150 epochs when there is no performance gain, and for pose RNN, we stops at 200 epochs.
-For data augmentation, we use the imgaug\footnote{https://github.com/aleju/imgaug} library to add lighting, blurring and flipping variations.
+For data augmentation, we use the imgaug\footnote{\url{https://github.com/aleju/imgaug}} library to add lighting, blurring and flipping variations.
 We keep a subset from training images for validating the trained model from each epoch, and choose the model performing best for evaluation.

 For testing, since input GPS/IMU varies every time, \ie~$\ve{p}_t^c=\ve{p}^*+\epsilon$, we need to have a confidence range of prediction for both camera pose and image segment, in order to verify the improvement of each component we have is significant.
 Specifically, we report the standard variation of the results from a 10 time simulation to obtain the confidence range.
 Finally, we implement all the networks by adopting the MXNet~\cite{ChenLLLWWXXZZ15} platform.